Single Touch Payroll Phase 2: What to expect and how to get ready

 Get ready for Single Touch Payroll Phase 2 with KeyPay

 Ensuring you’re with a reliable software vendor that will be ready for the mandatory start date is key for STP success.
-With over 175,000 Australian businesses on the platform, KeyPay was among the first payroll software vendors in Australia to be STP compliant, certified by the ATO.
+With over 200,000 Australian businesses on the platform, KeyPay is an Australian leader in compliance who handles the ATO's changes for you with ease.

-Our awesome product team is already working on the phase 2 STP changes to ensure new reporting requirements are ready for July 2021.
-With compliance built at core, KeyPay has the proven ability to not only meet ever-evolving Australian legislation such as STP, but make managing it as seamless as possible for payroll administrators and outsourced providers.
+Our team are hard at work preparing for the phase 2 STP changes and ensuring that the new reporting requirements are implemented correctly.
+With compliance built at its core, KeyPay has the proven ability to not only meet ever-evolving Australian legislation such as STP, but makes managing it as seamless as possible for payroll administrators and outsourced providers.
+Read more about the changes we're implementing in KeyPay to guarantee STP phase 2 compliance.